oracle/weblogic-deploy-tooling/site/config/target_env.md

 In both these cases, the script to create the Kubernetes secrets is written to `<output-directory>/create_k8s_secrets.sh`.
 You will need to update this script with credential values before executing

+#### `wls_credentials_name`

+This field specifies a name for use with the WDT_MODEL_SECRETS_NAME_DIR_PAIRS environment variable to identify administration credential Secrets for the domain.
+This is useful when those Secrets are stored in a directory that does not follow the `<directory>/<name>/<key>` convention.
+For more information about using the WDT_MODEL_SECRETS_NAME_DIR_PAIRS environment variable, see [Model Tokens](../model.md#model-tokens).

 #### `additional_output`

 This field can be used to create additional output for use in the target environment.
-The key `vz` is currently the only valid value for this field.
-It indicates that the tool should create additional Kubernetes resource files for use with the Verrazzano product.
+The value is a comma-separated list of template files in the `$WLSDEPLOY_HOME/lib/target/<target-name>` directory.
+These templates are populated with information derived from the model, and written to a file with the same name in the specified output directory.

+Template files can be customized for specific environments.
+The recommended method is to copy the original template to a custom configuration directory as described above, such as `$WDT_CUSTOM_CONFIG/target/<target-name>/model.yaml`.
+The copied file can then be edited as needed, while maintaining the original for reference.

 ### Pre-configured Target Environments

 These target environment configurations are included in the WebLogic Deploy Tooling installation.

-#### The Oracle Weblogic Server Kubernetes Operator Target
+#### The Oracle WebLogic Server Kubernetes Operator Target

 This target environment can be applied by providing the command-line argument `-target wko`.
 It will provide this additional processing: